History of Bartlett Farm

 With Sam now retired from town politics, it was time to redirect his efforts back into the family farm and timber business.
 Sam and Diana also felt the time was right to open a Bed and Breakfast in their home.
 The B&B at Bartlett Farm opened on Memorial Day Weekend 2002.

-Sam and Diana and their 12 year old twins occupy a portion of the house separate from the B&B. Their family also includes three cats.
+Sam and Diana and their 20 year old twins occupy a portion of the house separate from the B&B. Their family also includes two cats and a Golden Retriever named Rosie.

 A love of animals and small children is a plus, but a constant effort is made to keep both children and pets in their separate quarters.
 Guests are asked not to allow the animals into the bedrooms and visits to the common areas are limited.